Azure-Samples/container-service-python-manage/README.md

     to keep them organized and separate from other resources you may have, as well as allowing you to clean up after it easily by deleting the resource group.

-1. Create a storage account.
+1. [ACR] Create a storage account.

     Several steps of this process require an Azure storage account, one of the resources mentioned in the previous step,